 (4) consultants or experts retained by a party to assist in this Action;

 (5) any other person agreed to in writing by all parties; and

 (6) any person designated by the Court, an administrative agency or similar body of competent jurisdiction in the interest of justice, upon such terms as the Court, agency or body may deem proper.

 (b) Undertaking: Before disclosure of any highly confidential discovery material is made to any person described in subparagraphs (1)-(6) of paragraph 4(a), such person shall sign an undertaking in the form attached as Exhibit A to this Order, and said form shall be served on the person or party that produced the HIGHLY CONFIDENTIAL discovery material no less than twenty days prior to the disclosure of said HIGHLY CONFIDENTIAL discovery material.

-(c) Except as otherwise stated, when used in the remaining provisions of this Order, the term Aconfidential information@ applies to both ACONFIDENTIAL@ and AHIGHLY CONFIDENTIAL@ discovery material.
+(c) Except as otherwise stated, when used in the remaining provisions of this Order, the term Aconfidential [email protected] applies to both [email protected] and AHIGHLY [email protected] discovery material.

 5. Confidential Information in Depositions and Other Discovery.

 (a) A deponent may during the deposition be shown, and examined about, confidential discovery material consistent with paragraphs 3 and 4.